RunningStrings/mvc-report/README.md

 ### Clone the Repository

-In you terminal, enter the following command:
+In your terminal, enter the following command:

 ```
 git clone https://github.com/RunningStrings/mvc-report